Women in Senior Leadership

 Carla L. Ellis, MD, MS, FCAP

-Carla L. Ellis, MD, MS, FCAP, director of Renal Pathology and an associate professor of Pathology.
+Carla L. Ellis, MD, MS, FCAP, vice chair of diversity, equity and inclusion in the Department of Pathology.
+She is also the director of Renal Pathology and an associate professor of Pathology.
 She earned her Doctor of Medicine from the University of Nevada School of Medicine and completed her residency and fellowships in nephropathology and genitourinary pathology at Johns Hopkins University.

 Sarah M. Friedewald, MD